Rocket-like dynamics of ferrimagnetic domain walls in graded materials

-Magnetic domains can serve as information carriers, hence the concept of racetrack memory proposed for the first time by Parkin et al. \cite{parkin2008magnetic}.
+\paragraph{Introduction ---} Magnetic domains can serve as information carriers, hence the concept of racetrack memory proposed for the first time by Parkin et al. \cite{parkin2008magnetic}.
 While the early studies focused on ferromagnets, attention has progressively shifted toward materials that enable higher energy efficiency and faster domain wall motion, such as antiferromagnets \cite{baldrati2019mechanism, gomonay2016high, baltz2018antiferromagnetic, shiino2016antiferromagnetic} and ferrimagnets \cite{caretta2024domain, kim2022ferrimagnetic, vsteady1, diona2025observation}.
-In these materials, domain walls are relativistic sine-Gordon solitons, with the spin-wave group velocity playing the same role as the speed of light plays in the theory of special relativity \cite{einstein1905elektrodynamik, fogel1977dynamics, huang2015exact, diona2025observation}.
+In these materials, domain walls are relativistic sine-Gordon solitons, with the spin-wave group velocity playing the same role as the speed of light plays in the theory of special relativity \cite{einstein1905elektrodynamik, fogel1977dynamics, huang2015exact, diona2025observation, Maranzana25, Zvezdin79, caretta2020relativistic}.
 Beyond improving performance, real-world spintronic technologies require the ability to manipulate, synchronize, and confine domain walls.
 Initially, their manipulation was achieved via current-induced spin-transfer torques \cite{STT, brataas2012current}, and later a more efficient path using spin–orbit torques (SOT) was demonstrated \cite{manchon2019current, ryu2020current, ramaswamy2018recent, SOT1}.
 In parallel, non-uniform magnetic systems have been explored as a route to engineer spatial variations of fundamental material parameters, enabling local control of domain walls.
 By tailoring the spatial profile of the domain wall surface tension, it becomes possible to pin, accelerate or decelerate, and even synchronize domain walls \cite{diona2022, zhang2017spin}.
 Such spatial non-uniformities can be introduced either optically through non-uniform laser exposure \cite{riddiford2024grayscale} or electrically, via voltage-controlled magnetic anisotropy (VCMA) \cite{tan2019high}.
 These approaches were developed as alternatives to lithographically defined notches, which require high-precision fabrication to accurately control their depth \cite{diona2022, riente2017controlled, whang2018analytic}.
 As solitonic quasi-particles, domain walls possess inertia--—an ability to retain their momentum \cite{thomas2010dynamics}---enabling mechanisms for spin switching \cite{kimel2009inertia} and THz operation \cite{foggetti2025quantitative, neeraj2021inertial, tatara2020magnon, gomonay2016high, yan2011fast}.
-Here, we describe domain wall dynamics in non-uniform ferro- and ferri- magnets, showing that gradients of anisotropy or exchange enable spatial engineering of the domain wall mass.
-As the wall travels along such gradients, it accelerates not only due to forces but also due to its decreasing mass—analogous to the propulsion of a rocket.
-We derive an equation of motion describing this effect and corroborate it by micro-magnetic simulations.
+The lower mass of the domain wall allows faster acceleration\cite{Yan2010,yan2011fast}.
+Spatial variations in spin stiffness and anisotropy imply changes in the energy of the domain wall, allowing wall acceleration by the force defined by the gradient of wall energy \cite{li2020ultrafast,zhang2017spin}.